GoogleCloudPlatform/deploymentmanager-samples/examples/v2/vlan_attachment/README.md

-This is a [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/overview) template that deploys a new [Cloud Router](https://cloud.google.com/router/docs/how-to/creating-routers), creates [VLAN attachment] (https://cloud.google.com/interconnect/docs/how-to/dedicated/creating-vlan-attachments),  adds an interface to the Cloud Router and adds a BGP peer to the interface .
+This is a [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/overview) template that deploys a new [Cloud Router](https://cloud.google.com/router/docs/how-to/creating-routers), creates [VLAN attachment](https://cloud.google.com/interconnect/docs/how-to/dedicated/creating-vlan-attachments),  adds an interface to the Cloud Router and adds a BGP peer to the interface .

 ## IAM setup
 If you are creating a VLAN attachment not in the same project where Interconnect is, i.e. vpc_project_id != interconnect_project_id, make sure that deployment manager's service account <VPC_PROJECT_NUMBER>@cloudservices.gserviceaccount.com has the following permissions assigned in  interconnect_project_id project:
 * compute.interconnects.use
 * resourcemanager.projects.get

 Both permissions are available in the "Compute Network User" role, please consider assigning this role (or any other roles with these permissions) to the service account.

 ## Deploy the template